zkutalik/ssimp_software/docu/manual_ssimp.md

 ### Note
 [//]: -------
 - If `impute.range` and `impute.snps` are not defined, then all variants in the refpanel are imputed that are not provided as tag SNPs.
-- If case positions in the GWAS file do not match the reference panel positions, use use LiftOver as a command line tool: http://genome.ucsc.edu/cgi-bin/hgLiftOver
 - The option `missingness` is automatically set to `FALSE` if `N` is not provided or `N` is set to `NA`.
+- Odds ratios need to be provided as Z-statistics or, alternatively, be log-transformed into effect sizes.
+- Magic tipp: `--impute.snp <(echo rs5753220 rs5753231 rs5753236 rs5753259 rs5753260 rs5753263 rs5753268 rs5753271 rs5753272 rs5753281 rs5753284 rs5753285 rs5753290 rs5753298 | tr ' ' '\n')`

+## GWAS dataset
+[//]: -------------------------------
+- Column names are automatically recognized using commonly used names (see `../header_translation.md`.
+Missing values should be marked as `NA` or left empty.
 - The minimal columns required are `SNP`, `A1`, `A2`, `Z`.
 If `Z` is not present, but `P` and `b` are, `Z` is calculated through `P` and `b`.
 Alternatively, if `b` and `SE` are present, then it is also possible to calculate `Z` via `b` and `SE`.
-- Odds ratios need to be provided as Z-statistics or, alternatively, be log-transformed into effect sizes.
-- SNP names can be either rsid's or `chr:pos` (no quotes).

-<(echo rs5753220 rs5753231 rs5753236 rs5753259 rs5753260 rs5753263 rs5753268 rs5753271 rs5753272 rs5753281 rs5753284 rs5753285 rs5753290 rs5753298 | tr ' ' '\n')

-## Format of GWAS dataset
-[//]: -------------------------------
-Column names are automatically recognized using commonly used names (see `../header_translation.md`.
-Missing values should be marked as `NA` or left empty.

-The `log` file will indicate which columns are used and recognized.

-Positions should match the positions in the reference panel (e.g. both hg19).
+- Positions should match the positions in the reference panel (e.g. both hg19).

-It is recommended to provide the sample size (N), as incorporating missingness leads to a more accurate estimate.
+- It is recommended to provide the sample size (N), as incorporating missingness leads to a more accurate estimate.
+- SNP names should be named so they match the SNP-id in the reference panel.
+- If case positions in the GWAS file do not match the reference panel positions, use use LiftOver as a command line tool: http://genome.ucsc.edu/cgi-bin/hgLiftOver

 ## Reference panel
 [//]: -------------------------------